MrHedmad/blog/content/posts/stat_basics.md

 ### Sampling - best practices

-Assume we are lazy, and it's a hot day out due to climate change, so we only measure 10 people from our department (assuming it has air conditioning).
+Assume we are lazy, and it's an extremely hot day out due to climate change, so we only measure 10 people from our department (assuming it has air conditioning).
 We would then think that $ \bar{\mu} \approx \mu$, but this would not really be the case.
 As you'd think, with this sample $ \bar{\mu} $ might very well differ from $ \mu $: we could be overestimating or underestimating it.

 Intuitively, to get a good estimates from our sample regarding the population (such as $ \mu $ from $ \bar{\mu} $), we need two things: